Kshalishere/Pong-game/README.md

 # Pong-game
-This is a pong game (Made using python pygame) That has a shop where you can buy different paddles and colors, an inventory, different difficulty bots to play against, and an option to play against friends.
-This game also has a coins currency you can spend in the shop
+This Python Pygame-based pong game features a shop where players can acquire various paddles and colors.
+An inventory system allows players to manage their purchases.
+Additionally, the game offers diverse difficulty bots for multiplayer competition and the option to engage in friendly matches.
+A coin currency enables players to make purchases in the shop.